Community Living Standards

 • Any other device that could reasonably be determined as dangerous to an individual or the facility

-The University provides a gun safe for residents to store all legal weapons/firearms in the Gorsuch Commons.
+The university provides a weapons safe for residents and their guests to store all legal weapons/firearms in the Gorsuch Commons.
 Storing a weapon elsewhere in a residential community building is prohibited, with the exception of a locked vehicle (as long as the vehicle is not parked within a Templewood Townhome garage).
-UPD supervises registration of weapons and provides 24-hour access to the gun safe.
+UPD supervises registration of weapons and provides 24-hour access to the weapons safe.
 Call the University Police non-emergency line, (907) 786-1120, for access.

 Wildlife and Vegetation